 There are 5Ks across the United States that offer unique race-day experiences for runners of all levels, making every moment of your 3.1-mile run a celebration.
-Here are some of those races so that no matter where you are in your training, you can get out and experience all the distance has to offer.
+From fun runs, obstacle courses and charity races, here are some of those races so that no matter where you are in your training, you can get out and experience all the distance has to offer.

 1. runDisney 5Ks (Varies)

 Runners, if you’re a Disney fan, now you can combine your family vacation to Walt Disney World with four different runDisney 5Ks throughout the year!
 Though races were once held on both coasts — events at Disneyland have were halted in 2018 due in part to the construction of a “Star Wars”-themed attraction — you can still take part in race weekends in Orlando.

 Whether you choose the Disney Fall Feast 5K, Walt Disney World 5K, Disney Princess 5K or Star Wars Rival Run 5K, you’ll get to see the park in a way many guests don’t.
 You can treat it like a fun run and dress up and be silly with friends or set a new PR (or both!) — the runDisney races are great for runners of all levels.
 And because you’re running 3.1 miles and not one of the longer distances, your legs will still be fresh enough to carry you from ride to ride the rest of the day.

 2. The Giant Race (Varies)

 The San Francisco Giants have put together the ultimate fan experience in the form of four races that take place in Scottsdale, Arizona, and Sacramento, San Jose and San Francisco, California.

 Each race weekend has a 5K included in the lineup and allows Giants fans to run in various baseball stadiums — both during spring training and regular season — and set foot on the field.
 Stay after the race and celebrate your 5K finish by refueling in the stands with a hot dog and (hopefully) a Giants win.